cambrozak/bpl001/doc/syllabus.md

 by combining the first lab with previous learning.

-###Class Rules
+##Class Rules

 1. Respect each other.
 2. Respect the lab.
 3. Respect the equipment.

-###Objectives and Outcomes
+##Objectives and Outcomes

-Students and Instructor will...

-Introduce each other, get acquainted and understand overall class objectives, rules and the how each session is structured in Lab-Lecture-Lab format.

-Discuss experience with robots in the real world in order to understand what a robot is and how it relates to general purpose compters and embedded systems.
+Discuss experience with robots in the real world in order to understand what a robot is and how it relates to general purpose computers and embedded systems.

 Know the characteristics of four main classes of robots: Pre-Programmed, Autonomous, Remote and Augmenting.